Babylon

-Babylon was the capital city of the ancient Babylonian Empire, which itself is a term referring to either of two separate empires in the Mesopotamian area in antiquity.
-These two empires achieved regional dominance between the 19th and 15th centuries BC, and again between the 7th and 6th centuries BC.
-The city, built along both banks of the Euphrates river, had steep embankments to contain the river's seasonal floods.
-The site of the ancient city lies just south of present-day Baghdad.
+Babylon (/ˈbæbɪlɒn/ BAB-il-on) was an ancient city located on the lower Euphrates river in southern Mesopotamia, within modern-day Hillah, Iraq, about 85 km south of modern-day Baghdad.
+Babylon functioned as the main cultural and political centre of the Akkadian-speaking region of Babylonia.
+Its rulers established two important empires in antiquity, the 19th–16th century BC Old Babylonian Empire, and the 7th–6th century BC Neo-Babylonian Empire.
+Babylon was also used as a regional capital of other empires, such as the Achaemenid Empire.
+Babylon was one of the most important urban centres of the ancient Near East, until its decline during the Hellenistic period.
+Nearby ancient sites are Kish, Borsippa, Dilbat, and Kutha.

-The earliest known mention of Babylon as a small town appears on a clay tablet from the reign of Shar-Kali-Sharri (2217–2193 BC) of the Akkadian Empire.
-Babylon was merely a religious and cultural centre at this point and neither an independent state nor a large city; like the rest of Mesopotamia, it was subject to the Akkadian Empire which united all the Akkadian and Sumerian speakers under one rule.
-After the collapse of the Akkadian Empire, the south Mesopotamian region was dominated by the Gutian people for a few decades before the rise of the Third Dynasty of Ur, which encompassed the whole of Mesopotamia, including the town of Babylon.
+The earliest known mention of Babylon as a small town appears on a clay tablet from the reign of Shar-Kali-Sharri (2217–2193 BC), of the Akkadian Empire.
+Babylon was merely a religious and cultural centre at this point and was neither an independent state nor a large city.
+Instead, it was subject to the Akkadian Empire.
+After the collapse of the Akkadian Empire, the south Mesopotamian region was dominated by the Gutian Dynasty for a few decades, before the rise of the Third Dynasty of Ur, which encompassed the whole of Mesopotamia, including the town of Babylon.

-The town became part of a small independent city-state with the rise of the first Babylonian Empire, now known as the Old Babylonian Empire, in the 19th century BC.
+The town became part of a small independent city-state with the rise of the first Babylonian Empire, now known as the Old Babylonian Empire, in the early second millennium BC.
 The Amorite king Hammurabi founded the short-lived Old Babylonian Empire in the 18th century BC.
 He built Babylon into a major city and declared himself its king.
 Southern Mesopotamia became known as Babylonia, and Babylon eclipsed Nippur as the region's holy city.
 The empire waned under Hammurabi's son Samsu-iluna, and Babylon spent long periods under Assyrian, Kassite and Elamite domination.
-After the Assyrians had destroyed and then rebuilt it, Babylon became the capital of the short-lived Neo-Babylonian Empire from 609 to 539 BC.
-The Hanging Gardens of Babylon ranked as one of the Seven Wonders of the Ancient World.
+After the Assyrians destroyed and then rebuilt it, Babylon became the capital of the short-lived Neo-Babylonian Empire, from 626 to 539 BC.
+Both the Hanging Gardens of Babylon and Walls of Babylon were ranked among the Seven Wonders of the Ancient World, with the former allegedly existing between approximately 600 BC and AD 1.
+However, there are questions about whether the Hanging Gardens of Babylon even existed, as there is no mention within any extant Babylonian texts of its existence.
 After the fall of the Neo-Babylonian Empire, the city came under the rule of the Achaemenid, Seleucid, Parthian, Roman, Sassanid, and Muslim empires.
-The last known habitation of the town dates from the 10th century AD, when it was referred to as the "small village of Babel".
+The last known habitation of the town dates from the 11th century, when it was referred to as the "small village of Babel".